Kong/docs.konghq.com/app/enterprise/1.5.x/kong-for-kubernetes/deployment-options.md

 datastore changes.

-While most Kubernetes resources can be left unchanged when migrating between deployment types, users must remove any KongPlugin resources that use unavailable plugins when migrating from a database-backed deployment using the `kong-enterprise-edition` image to a DB-less deployment using the `kong-enterprise-k8s` image.
+While most Kubernetes resources can be left unchanged when migrating between deployment types, users must remove any Kong Plugin resources that use unavailable plugins when migrating from a database-backed deployment using the `kong-enterprise-edition` image to a DB-less deployment using the `kong-enterprise-k8s` image.
 No changes to Kubernetes resources are required if